ahmedabadawi/uml2svg/readme.md

 ## UML2SVG.JS
 A simple JavaScript library that generates SVG for UML.
-Convention-Based Extensiblity for custom diagram renderers.
+Convention-Based Extensibility for custom diagram renderers.
 The library can be used on the client-side and on server-side to generate the SVG representing the UML diagrams.
 No runtime dependency on any other libraries.